-Intel G965 Chipset
+Intel G33 Chipset !

-The Intel® G965 Express Chipset boosts your gaming and multi-media experience with the integrated graphics engine Intel® Graphics Media Accelerator X3000.
-Delivering breakthrough increases in 3D, 2D, and video capabilities, the integrated chipset meets the changing display requirements of visually rich applications.
-The Intel® G965 Express features the Intel® Clear Video Technology, which trailblazes new standards in high-definition video, crisp imaging, and accurate color control.
+The Intel® G33 Express Chipset boosts your gaming and multimedia experience with the integrated graphics engine Intel® Graphics Media Accelerator X3000.
+It supports 1333 FSB (Front Side Bus), and delivers breakthrough advances in 3D and 2D graphics as well as video capabilities.
+This integrated chipset is able to meet the changing display requirements of visually rich applications.
+It features the Intel® Clear Video Technology, which supports crisp imaging, accurate color control, and High-Definition video processing with a maximum resolution of 2084 x 1536 bpp @ 75 Hz and a maximum shared memory of 512 MB.